Garnik645/SPLab-Repo/README.md

 SPLab_Repo
-Repository created for SPLab lesson 1 assignments it contains shell scripts, and cmake files
+Repository created for SPLab lesson 1 assignments,
+It contains shell scripts, and cmake files